-The CPV, however, has few reliable instruments to detect potential dissent before it emerge.
-Not only are international surveys covering too few respondents to provide reliable sub-national estimates, the regime’s own attempts at studying public opinion are also inadequate.
-In addition, other information sources also prove insufficient: the media is largely muted, whereas reporting by local government officials are likely subjected to intentional embellishment, because these officials are evaluated for promotion based on their ability to maintain low levels of dissent.
-In terms of regime agents, the CPV needs unbiased and standardized information about its millions of government and party bureaucrats.
-Vietnam has a cadre management system which provides regime subordinates with meritocratic promotion pathways in exchange for their loyalty (Svolik 2012), but for this system to function the party needs to be able to discern bureaucrats’ true performance.
-In addition, because the regime delegates significant power to the periphery, particularly at the province level, it needs to know which provincial executive officials are less aligned with the regime’s interests.
-Not only does noncompliance with central directives weakens policy cohesion, but it may also may indicate disloyalty, which is particularly worrying considering the number of autocratic regimes that have fallen at the hands of their own agents (Geddes, Wright, and Frantz 2018, p.
+The CPV, however, has few reliable instruments to detect potential dissent before it emerges.
+Not only do international surveys cover too few respondents to provide reliable sub-national estimates, but the regime’s own attempts at studying public opinion are also inadequate.
+In addition, other information sources prove insufficient: the media is largely muted, whereas reporting by local government officials is likely subjected to intentional embellishment because these officials are evaluated for promotion based on their ability to maintain low levels of dissent.
+In terms of regime agents, the CPV needs unbiased and standardized information about millions of government and party bureaucrats.
+Vietnam has a cadre management system, which provides regime subordinates with meritocratic promotion pathways in exchange for their loyalty (Svolik 2012).
+For this system to function, the party needs to be able to discern bureaucrats’ true performance.
+Furthermore, because the regime delegates significant power to the periphery, particularly at the province level, it needs to know which provincial executive officials are less aligned with the regime’s interests.
+Not only does noncompliance with central directives weaken policy cohesion, but it also may indicate disloyalty, which is particularly worrying considering the number of autocratic regimes that have fallen at the hands of their own agents (Geddes, Wright, and Frantz 2018, p.
 179).
-Because some provincial executives may one day be promoted to the highest tier of the party leadership, the CPV’s long-term future depends on its knowing where each executive’s loyalty lies.
-This concern is especially relevant because nearly two thirds of these officials serve in their home provinces and have strong local ties that may supersede Hanoi’s authority.
-Even outsiders directly appointed by Hanoi may experience pressure by local interests, through the rank-and-file bureaucrats who are almost always natives.
-The Vietnamese regime already possesses instruments to collect a large amount of information on their agents, but their reliability and neutrality is questionable.
-To begin with, the primarily outcome- and output-based measures often found in official reporting channels do not account for variation in external factors, rendering achievements incomparable across sub-national units.
+Because some provincial executives may one day be promoted to the highest tier of the party leadership, the CPV’s long-term future depends on knowing where each executive’s loyalty lies.
+This concern is especially relevant because nearly two-thirds of these officials serve in their home provinces and have strong local ties that may supersede Hanoi’s authority.
+Even outsiders directly appointed by Hanoi officials may experience pressure by local interests through the rank-and-file bureaucrats, who are almost always natives.
+The Vietnamese regime already possesses instruments to collect a large amount of information on their agents, but their reliability and neutrality are questionable.
+To begin with, the primarily outcome- and output-based measures found in official reporting channels do not account for variation in external factors, rendering achievements incomparable across sub-national units.
 Moreover, because the compilation of performance indicators is a massive endeavor, the CPV has to delegate the majority of this work to local officials.
 This gives these officials the capacity to misreport the very indicators on which they are evaluated (Jensen and Malesky 2018, Ch.
 8).

 The Informational Value of Vietnam’s Legislative Elections

 At first glance, the elections for the Vietnam National Assembly (VNA) have important non-informational goals to fulfill.
 Occurring every four to five years, these elections would fill the approximately 500 seats in the country’s national legislature from a pool of roughly 800 candidates.
-Nearly a quarter of these are central candidates specifically nominated to run by central-level agencies.
-Some of these central candidates are the regime’s top leaders – the General Secretary of the CPV, the President, the Prime Minister and most minister-level officials – while the majority comprises of current VNA leaders including members and leaders of VNA committees or other government officials nominated by the current VNA, presumably to takeover VNA leadership positions once elected (Malesky and Schuler 2013).
-Yet another small bloc includes leaders of state-sponsored mass organizations under the umbrella of the VIetnam Fatherland Front (VFF).
+Nearly a quarter of these are central candidates who have been specifically nominated to run by central-level agencies.
+Some of these central candidates are the regime’s top leaders—the General Secretary of the CPV, the President, the Prime Minister, and most minister-level officials—while the majority consists of current VNA leaders, including members and leaders of VNA committees or other government officials nominated by the current VNA, presumably to assume VNA leadership positions once elected (Malesky and Schuler 2013).
+Yet another small bloc includes leaders of state-sponsored mass organizations under the umbrella of the Vietnam Fatherland Front (VFF).
 Prior to election day, these central candidates are allocated to electoral districts across the country, where they run alongside local candidates who are often province-level officials or elites.